-Deputy director at the KZN office of the Premier arrested for fake qualifications for R1m per year job
+Deputy director at the KZN office of the premier arrested for fake qualifications for R1m per year job

 “It was discovered that his qualifications were fraudulent and disciplinary steps were instituted against him.”

-Mhlongo said The Office of the Premier was defrauded a total of R3 720 422 and a case of fraud was reported at the Pietermaritzburg police station.
+Mhlongo said The Office of the Premier was defrauded of R3 720 422 and a case of fraud was reported at the Pietermaritzburg police station.

 “The case docket was allocated to Hawks members for further investigation.”